Tripsy/nextjs.test/README.md

 # TODO

 1. check if app() works in components
+2. make the status/error page functional
-2. auth
+3. auth
+   - disable middleware and test login
+   - there is a glitch with protect-route and login page ...there is a brief moment after login where it show already logged in - bottom line we can't use protected-route.component for login & logout page
    - check test.ts for cases when setAuth should be triggered
-   - TODO: could be moved in a ProtectedRoute component       .... (this will not be global) aut.provider should be global
-   - if role is not admin or operator redirect outside dashboard if operator and doesn't have role just show restricted
+   - implement / test protected component
-3. in dashboard we have error boundary ..if we catch 401 or 403 act accordingly
+4. in dashboard we have error boundary ..if we catch 401 or 403 act accordingly
-4. recover password & other account pages
+5. recover password & other account pages
-5. email-confirm
+6. email-confirm
     - do updates back-end first
-6. Remove border bottom from paginator
+7. Remove border bottom from paginator
-7. Use `register` for inspiration and update filters
+8. Use `register` for inspiration and update filters on dashboard/users
-8. check data-table-users.component.ts notes
+9. check data-table-users.component.ts notes
      consider idea - for single selection: onRowSelect - present actions (edit / delete) - at mouse position (see statamic)
-9. terms page
+10. terms page
-10. Them switcher has a glitch on first click
+11. Them switcher has a glitch on first click
-11. Replace all console.error with logging
+12. Replace all console.error with logging

 # IDEAS